up210289/UP210289_cpp/U4/README.md

 ---
 # UP210289
 # UP210342
-> Student of the Universidad Politecnica de Aguascalientes
-> Coputer Ingeniering
 ---
 In this unit we worked in a game called "Connect 4" made with C++.
 ---